Constitution of the Republic of Singapore Tribunal: Composition

 Among themselves, the judges in each category rank according to the priority of their appointments to the Bench.

 Effect of opinions

 Opinions of the Tribunal cannot be questioned by any court.
 This includes the Tribunal's view of the validity of any law, the bill of which has been the subject of a reference to a Tribunal.
-This means that although the Tribunal lies outside the normal hierarchy of the courts since it does not hear appeals from any courts, its opinions are binding on all other courts.
-It is technically open for the President, on Cabinet's advice, to refer the same matter to the Tribunal for its re-consideration.

 Invocations of the constitutional reference process

 Constitutional Reference No. 1 of 1995

 Since the creation of the Tribunal in 1994, only one constitutional reference has been made to it.
 Constitutional Reference No. 1 of 1995 arose from the issue of the application of Article 22H(1) of the Constitution in relation to Article 5(2A), which was and is still not yet in force.
 The matter was referred by President Ong Teng Cheong to clarify the scope of the application of both Articles.
 The Government was represented by Chan Sek Keong and Soh Tze Bian of the Attorney-General's Chambers, and the Presidency by Joseph Grimberg and Walter Woon.

-The Constitutional Tribunal, which consisted of the Chief Justice Yong Pung How and Judges of Appeal M. Karthigesu and L.P.
-Thean, held that although Article 5(2A) was in abeyance, it represented the will of Parliament and therefore had to be taken into consideration.
-The Tribunal concluded that the President had no power under Article 22H(1) to withhold his assent to any bill seeking to amend any of the provisions referred to in Article 5(2A).